RetroDECK/ES-DE/USERGUIDE-DEV.md

 Remember that on Unix filenames are case sensitive, and as well the file extensions must be in lower case, such as .png instead of .PNG or .Png or the file won't be found.

-It's possible to change the game media directory location from within ES-DE, for this see the option _Game media directory_.
+It's possible to change the game media directory location from within ES-DE, for this see the option _Game media directory_ in the _Other settings_ menu.

 ## Main menu